 Installing a valid certificate

-> Due to a bug with acme services, domain names with subdomains are not supported with Genymotion Device image v10.0.0.
-Make sure to use Genymotion Device image v11.0.0 or higher if you need to use TLS/SSL certificates.
+Due to a bug with ACME services, domain names with subdomains are not supported with Genymotion Device image v10.0.0.
+Use Genymotion Device image v11.0.0 or higher if you need TLS/SSL certificates.

 To remove the security warning when accessing an instance user interface, you must install a trusted certificate.

-If you already have a SSL certificate, you can refer to this git repository to install it.
+If you already have an SSL certificate, refer to this git repository to install it.
 Otherwise, follow the steps below.

 Generate a certificate